Learning Disability Mortality Review Programme

 To report a death of a person with a learning disability to the National Mortality Review team you can use this confidential online notification form or telephone: 0300 777 4774 (confidential line available Monday to Friday, 9am to 4.30pm).
 You do not need anyone else’s permission to report the death.
 Anyone can report the death of a person with a learning disability, including family members, friends, Local Authority and NHS Staff.

-To find out more about the programme visit the University of Bristol (LeDeR) website, or the leaflet below contains further information:
+To find out more about the programme visit www.leder.nhs.uk, or the leaflet below contains further information: